ofrib24/Data-Augmentation---sky-crop/README.md

 ```

 ### Generating new dataset
+View the added .ipynb for the Data_Augmentation class implementation
 ```py
 # for every dict from the list perform sky_crop then vizualize
 aug = Data_Augmentation()